rnaidu02/CarND-MPC-Project/README.md

 I chose 9 because it is not too high where the number of calculations will be too many for the solver to compute and and the latency will be high.

 The other values for N are 15, 20 and 30.
 With these the MPC way points are not necessarily match with the global way points supplied by the emulator.
+During the run, the green dots (MPC predicted way points) are only matching with yellow line (emulator supplied way points) around 7 steps.
 For this reason I reduced them little by little and at N = 9, the MPC worked better up to the speeds of 60 mph.

 The other values tried for dt are 0.05 and 0.2.
 With these 0.2 sec worked ok, but these are not doing any better than dt = 0.1 sec.